boazbk/tcs/lec_03_computation.md

 ![Text pages from Algebra manuscript with geometrical solutions to two quadratic equations.
 Shelfmark: MS. Huntingdon 214 fol.
 004v-005r](../figure/alKhwarizmi.jpg){#alKhwarizmi .class width=300px height=300px}

 For the purposes of this course, we will need a much more precise way to define algorithms.
-Fortunately, at least at the moment, computers lag far behind school-age children in learning from examples, and hence in the 20th century people have come up with  exact formalisms for describing algorithms, namely _programming languages_.
+Fortunately (or is it unfortunately?), at least at the moment, computers lag far behind school-age children in learning from examples.
+Hence in the 20th century people have come up with  exact formalisms for describing algorithms, namely _programming languages_.
-Here is al-Khwarizmi's quadratic equation solving  algorithm described in Python:
+Here is al-Khwarizmi's quadratic equation solving  algorithm described in the Python programming language:^[For concreteness we will sometimes include code of actual programming languages in these notes.
+However, these will be simple enough to be understandable even by people that are not familiar with these languages.]